ADP Panel + Pro is the previous version of our Luminosity Mask Action Panel.

 You can make your selections using several different methods:

 Make your initial selection in any of the tonal ranges.
-You can then cycle through all of the pre-made luminosity masks quickly to find a suitable mask.
+You can then cycle through all of the pre-made masks quickly to find a suitable mask.

 You also have the ability to view a tonal gradient at the bottom of your image which helps you visualise the selection and adjustments you are making.
 Simply check the “Show Gradient” box at the top of the screen before making you initial selection.